Dr. Jorge Soberón is mainly interested in documenting and understanding large-scale spatial patterns in the biodiversity of terrestrial species.

 - Enjoy the subject

-- Be rigorous with methods, language and concepts
+- Be rigorous with methods

 In my lab we make extensive use of databases of specimens from scientific collections, or from observations.
 For the descriptive aspects of the work I use Geographical Information Systems software.
 For the predictive and analytical questions, I use mathematical models, as well as software specifically designed for niche modeling.
 I am also very interested in the political and institutional aspects of biodiversity governance.
 I love working in collaboration and I have published work in collaboration with colleagues in several laboratories in Mexico and the United States.